 Before hosting a meeting or presentation on healthy relationships, contraception, or other sexual health topics, here are some sources that you should review:

 More information about STDs can be found at LoveFacts.org.
 Here are some topics to discuss:

 - Contraceptive Failure and STD Protection

 - Hormonal Contraception and Picking Your Partner

 Create new resources for students seeking sexual health services.
 Locate local organizations that do STD/STI testing but do not refer to or offer abortion services.
 Make a brochure, and distribute on campus.
-Contact your local pregnancy resource centers or federally qualified health centers to see if they do STD testing.
+Contact your local pregnancy help organizations or federally qualified health centers to see if they do STD testing.